Why Stiffness Can Be A Sign Of Magnesium Deficiency + What To Do, From A Functional MD

 Magnesium is an essential mineral that helps us with everything from regulating blood pressure to easing up tense muscles and nerves.
 As Hyman writes on his Instagram page, "Think of magnesium as the relaxation mineral.
 You must have magnesium for your cells to make energy, for many different chemical pumps to work, to stabilize membranes, and to help muscles relax."

 And when you don't have enough?
 Hyman notes "whether it's a body part, or even a mood," feeling tight, stiff, irritable, or crampy may be a sign.
-As research has shown, magnesium deficiencies are linked to greater inflammation and even mood disorders; it's clear we need to get enough.
+As research has shown, magnesium deficiencies are linked to greater inflammation1 and even mood disorders2; it's clear we need to get enough.